Handheld XRF Analyzers: Comparing the Top Models for 2026

 Accuracy and Detection Limits

 Industries with the highest demand for accuracy include precious metals grading facilities and producers of construction materials.
-Lower accuracy levels are often acceptable for scouting in mining and consumer goods inspection XRF.
-However, you may still need fine detection limits for these applications, depending on the risk factors and volume of material in need of testing.
+Lower accuracy levels are often acceptable for scouting in mining and for XRF in consumer goods inspection.
+However, you may still need fine detection limits for these applications, depending on the risk factors and the volume of material to be tested.

 Handheld XRF Analyzers Accuracy and Detection Limits